Bernard's Watch: History

 The concept of the show originally formed the basis of one of the most famous episodes of The Twilight Zone, entitled "A Kind of a Stopwatch", first broadcast in 1963.
 In 1991, Alexander John Howard conceived of a series based on the same concept but it took six years to get funding.
-The show eventually began as a single 15-minute episode, however it was suggested it could work as a series.
+The show eventually began as a single 15-minute episode; however, it was suggested it could work as a series.
 Four more stories were written by creator Andrew Norriss, who thought, in his own words, "that would be it".
-However he ended up writing six series.
+However, he ended up writing six series.

 The original series aired from 14 November 1997 to 7 December 2001 and was produced by Central Television.
 It was written by Norriss, who also wrote the book "Bernard's Watch", a novelisation based on the first three series, which was published in 1999 by Puffin.
-It was primarily filmed at South Wilford CofE Primary School, Nottingham.
+It was filmed in and around Nottingham with the school scenes shot at South Wilford CofE Primary School in the first four series.
 These series were produced by Lewis Rudd and directed by David Cobham.

-A couple of years after its original run, the show was revived for two more series and included a change to the format and new cast and filming location.
+Three years after its original run, the show was revived for two more series and included a change to the format and new cast and filming location.
 The first of the new series was produced by Carlton Television and aired from 6 January to 30 March 2004.
 The second of the new series, and the seventh and final of the show overall, was renamed Bernard, produced by Granada Yorkshire and aired from 6 January to 31 March 2005.
-The school scenes were filmed at Kerr Mackie Primary School, Leeds.
+The school scenes were filmed at Kerr Mackie Primary School in Leeds.